ga4gh/va-spec/docs/source/quick-start.rst

  * For each blue ``DECISION`` node you traverse, you may consult information and linked resources provided in text below the tree for guidance.
  * When a red ``ACTION`` node is reached, follow the guidance for that node below.

-Note that this tree focuses on getting you to a **Statement** Profile for your data,  but the same workflow and recommendations apply for **Study Result** Profiles.

-Finally, if you get stuck or have questions at any point in the process,  reach out to the VA Team for help - on Slack here, in the issue tracker here, or on our monthly community calls here.

 .. image:: images/quick-start-decision-tree.png
-  :width: 800
+  :width: 1000

 **Node Guidance:**

+If you get stuck or have questions at any point in the process,  reach out to the VA Team for help - on Slack here, in the issue tracker here, or on our monthly community calls here.

 #. ``DECISION``: **Does a Statement Profile exist for my use case?**
     #.
 Explore documentation about existing Statement Profiles `here <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_ to see if any cover the type of Statement you need to represent.